kimberli/interviews/README.md

   * Can implement as a list where a node at index `i` has children at `2i+1` and `2i+2`

 ### Graph
-* Collection of nodes and edges
+* A *graph* is a collection of nodes and edges and can be directed or undirected
-* Cycle - path that loops onto itself
+* **Cycle**: path that loops onto itself
-* Topological sort - in DAG, linear ordering of vertices such that directional constraints are preserved (generate using DFS, prepend to output list)
+* **Topological sort**: linear ordering of vertices such that directional constraints are preserved in a directed acyclic graph (DAG)
+  * Generate using DFS by prepending to output list
 * **Spanning tree**: a tree that includes all nodes in the graph
-  * **Minimum spanning tree**: a spanning tree with minimum total edge weights
+  * Minimum spanning tree: a spanning tree with minimum total edge weights
+* **Complete graph**: fully connected; every pair of nodes has an edge
+* **Bipartite graph**: split into two groups A and B where there are no edges within each groups
+* **Clique**: a complete subgraph

 ## Algorithms
 ### Binary Search
 * Given a sorted list, start at the midpoint and divide and conquer
+* **Exponential search** is like binary search but in one direction (e.g. can be used in infinite sequence)
 * `O(log n)`

 ### Sorting